Sailing the Northwest Archipelago

 Here, you will indeed encounter something new as this island’s terrain is one of the most varied and impressive of the archipelago, with spectacular cliffs, white sand beaches, secret coves, rugged hills, and small open plains.
 You will find New Island rich with wildlife immediately upon landing, greeted by fascinating Falkland steamer-ducks, ruddy-headed goose, caracaras, shorebirds, blackish cinclodes, dark-faced ground-tyrant, long-tailed meadowlark, white-bridled finch, peregrine falcons, and gentoo, Magellanic, and rockhopper penguins.
 You will have amazing views of black-browed albatross courting atop their conical mud nests along the cliffs.
 You may also encounter South American fur seal.
 Other highlights include both Peale’s and Commerson’s dolphins that occasionally bow ride with the ship or even alongside the Zodiacs going from ship to shore and back.

 You will dock at San Carlos, Falkland Islands by early morning.
 After breakfast, you’ll disembark the Hans Hansson and transfer to the Mount Pleasant airport to fly back to Punta Arenas, Chile and connect to international flights homeward.

 Arrive home today depending on your flight schedule.

 The Hans Hansson was originally built for the Norwegian Lifeboat Association and in 2005 underwent a major refit, including renewing the interior to provide comfortable accommodations for our twelve passengers.
 She is ideally suited for extended voyages in comfort and safety anywhere in the world.
-Our vessel is a solid workboat, yet she boasts a comfortable main saloon and library/ recreational area.
+Our vessel is a solid workboat, yet she boasts a comfortable main salon and library/ recreational area.
 The ship is equipped with two Zodiacs and enough kayaks to accommodate six people.

 |Type||Description||Cost Per Person|